oracle/terraform-provider-oci/docs/datasources/core/drg_attachments.md

 ## Drg Attachment reference
 * `compartment_id` - The OCID of the compartment containing the DRG attachment.
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
+Avoid entering confidential information.
 * `drg_id` - The OCID of the DRG.
 * `id` - The DRG attachment's Oracle ID (OCID).
 * `state` - The DRG attachment's current state: [ATTACHING, ATTACHED, DETACHING, DETACHED].
-* `time_created` - The date and time the image was created.
+* `time_created` - The date and time the DRG attachment was created, in the format defined by RFC3339.
+Example: `2016-08-25T21:10:29.600Z`.
 * `vcn_id` - The OCID of the VCN.